danielharrell/SumLect2015/Lost_Idea_LA.md

 The title of my lecture tonight, "The Lost Idea of a Liberal Art," is meant as a suggestion, or hypothesis.
-What I mean by this hypothesis best introduced, perhaps, if we consider a
+What I mean by this hypothesis is best introduced, perhaps, if we consider a
 [recent attempt](http://www.liberalartspower.org/lowdown/what/Pages/default.aspx)
 to answer the question: "What Are The Liberal Arts?"
 Here is how the answer starts: